crownedgrouse/geas_rebar3/README.md

 This avoid to add it in local `rebar.config` in all your projects.

+## Branches

+Using 'dev' branch of this project will use also 'dev' branch of `geas` repository.

 ## Troubles
 Please open trouble ticket here only if it is related to plugin only.